cguzmanceti/build-openssl-ios/README.md

 OpenSSL for iOS
 =================
 Build openssl for iOS development
-This script will generate static library for armv7s arm64 and x86_64.
+This script will generate static library for i386 (simulator), armv7s arm64 and x86_64.
 New Xcode7 bitcode feature supported.

 Script only, please download openssl from here: http://www.openssl.org/source/